 A bit more on Justice Vanguard , The SRO vote

 It is unfortunate that Los Altos Justice Vanguard, a group of activist, young adults, inspired by the national Black Lives Matter movement has launched this new operation– the End of Eng.
 Usually they do only helpful or harmless operations like marches, or food distribution, or seminars on tech company ills such as how AI is a tool for racial profiling.
 See www.blackhubspot.org

 In contrast, the ‘End of Eng operation’ is a publicity campaign to portray Councilmember Lynette Lee-Eng as unfit, and to ask for her resignation.
 This is harmful and divisive.

 What set the stage for this operation occurred during the November 24 council meeting.
 As the multipart citizens’ Police Task Force recommendations were being discussed, Kenan Moos and his parents, apparently BELIEVED that Lee-Eng was acting the most opposed.
-The next vote upcoming was the vote to eliminate the high school SRO – School Resource Officer.
-Apparently, they really really really wanted a unanimous five to zero vote to end the SRO at the high school.
+(Lee-Eng alone voted No on one of the “police portal” motions, after Mayor Pepper abruptly shut down Lee-Eng’s attempt to include a caveat to the motion.)
+After the portal votes, the next votes upcoming were the votes to eliminate the high school SRO – School Resource Officer.
+Apparently, the Moos family really, really, really wanted to see a unanimous five to zero vote to end the SRO at the high school.

 So they decided to lobby Lee-Eng [and later Bruins?] via text messages.
 But to lobby not with a carrot, but rather, with a stick.
 Kenan Moos opened with the hostile sounding, “Your name is going to be all over the papers, dot, dot, dot, your supporters are racists, dot dot dot.
 You told me you supported racial matters, dot dot dot.
 But you seem the most opposed dot dot dot.